jacek6/prog-lang-classifier/README.md

 So it looks with SVM models, after this experiments, model which takes lowercase 1-grams performs slightly the best.

 ### Data preparation
+Text of file bodies need to be converted to vector for many ML methods.

+Let's look by example how text is processed.
+Below we have example content of some file body from given data.
 ```
 #include <stdio.h>
 #include <stdlib.h>